Ben Affleck Likely Out As Script For ‘The Batman’ Calls For Younger Hero

 The status of Ben Affleck returning as Batman in future solo films is something that fans have been wondering about, but there appears to finally be an answer.
-It now seems as if Warner Bros. is moving on from the older version of the “Caped Crusader” which means that Affleck will be no longer donning the cape.
+It now seems as if Warner Bros. is moving on from the older version of the “Caped Crusader,” which means that Affleck will be no longer donning the cape.
 Reports are now surfacing that the script for Matt Reeves’ upcoming solo The Batman is focused on a younger version of the DC Comics’ hero.

 According to The Hollywood Reporter, there has been a lot of moving around at DC Entertainment and that includes some departures.
 Geoff Johns is moving up into a producer pact while president Walter Hamada is in complete control of the film department.